cwboden/.dotfiles/docs/_posts/2018-07-29-how-nintendo-continues-to-innovate.md

 ---
-title: How Nintendo Continues to Innovate in the Gaming Industry
+title: How Nintendo continues to innovate in the hardware industry
-last_modified_at: 2022-07-12T00:14:13
+last_modified_at: 2022-07-14T07:04:47
 categories:
  - Video Games
 tags: